-Any sanctions that occur after students have been accepted into a program will be disclosed to the Education Abroad office by the Office of Student Conduct and Conflict Resolution.
+Any sanctions that occur after students have been accepted into a program will be disclosed to the Education Abroad office by the Office of Student Conduct and Conflict Resolution or the Office of Institutional Equity and Compliance.
 The incident will be reviewed, and acceptances will be re-considered.
 Students may be dismissed based on their disciplinary record depending on the severity of their actions.
 In some cases, additional restrictions may be placed on their participation in the program at the discretion of the host institution and/or CU Boulder.

 What happens if I am placed on Formal Probation after I've already been accepted into my education abroad program?